SysKitTeam/docs-point/docs/storage-management/free-up-storage.md

 ![Storage Metrics Report- Clean Up File Versions](../../static/img/optimize-storage-storage-metrics-report-cleanup.png)

 * **Clicking any of the Clean Up options opens the Clean Up File Versions pop-up (1)**
-  * The information on the pop-up slightly varies depending on whether you're cleaning up file versions older than X months, cleaning up all but the last X file versions, or cleaning up all but the latest file version; however, the options available for the clean up are the same.
+  * The information on the pop-up slightly varies depending on whether you're cleaning up file versions older than X months, cleaning up all but the last X file versions, or cleaning up all but the latest file version; however, the options available for the cleanup are the same.
-* To premanantly delete the file(s), check the **Permanantly delete checkbox (2)**; doing this instantly frees up space for your site.
+* To permanently delete the file(s), check the **Permanently delete checkbox (2)**; doing this instantly frees up space for your site.
-    * If the checkbox is not selected, the file(s) are sent to the site's Recycle bin for the defined retention period; doing this does not instantly free up space for your site, and the space is only cleared once the file(s) are removed from recycle bin.
+    * If the checkbox is not selected, the file(s) are sent to the site's Recycle bin for the defined retention period; doing this does not instantly free up space for your site, and the space is only cleared once the file(s) are removed from the recycle bin.
-* **Type Clean Up (3)** in the the available space to proceed.
+* **Type Clean Up (3)** in the available space to proceed.
 * **Click the Clean Up button (4)** to finalize.

 ![Clean Up File Versions - Confirm](../../static/img/optimize-storage-site-storage-cleanup.png)

-## Clean Up Action on Site Storage Metrics report
+## Clean Up Action on Site Storage Metrics Report

-You can complete the clean up action from the Site Storage Metrics report by doing the following:
+You can complete the cleanup action from the Site Storage Metrics report by doing the following:
   * When the Storage Metrics Report is generated, **click the name of the site** you want to remove storage from.
 This opens the **Site Storage Metrics report**.
   * **Click the Report button** on the left of the screen and **select Storage from the dropdown menu**.
 There, you can **click the Site Storage Metrics report** to access it.